hmuchalski/OChem/syllabus-ay21-22-su.md

 + revise an IP scored as "X"; and
 + extend the checkpoint deadline by 1 hour.

 Tokens may not be "stacked".
-For example, by spending 3 tokens to get a 3-hour *Checkpoint* deadline extension.
+For example, by spending 3 tokens to get a 3-hour *Checkpoint* deadline extension. -->

-## Final letter grade
+### Final letter grade

 Your course grade is determined using the table below.
 In order to earn a particular letter grade, each requirement must be met in the column for that grade, **the highest grade for which all the requirements are met**.
 There are no statistical or numerical adjustments (a.k.a. grading on a curve).
 Failing grade (F) is given if not all the requirements for a "D" are met.

-The mastery-based grading system insists that you show consistent excellence in all assignments in the course.
-That is, an outstanding work on IPs, for example, does not “bring up” poor work on LTs.
 In the table below, numerical values indicate the minimum level needed to meet the requirement; amounts above this level also meet the requirement.
-For IP's, "M+" means "either M or E".
+For IP's, "M+" means "M" or better (either "M" or "E").

 | Category               | D               | C  | B   | A       |
 | ---------------------- | --------------- | -- | --- | ------- |